The European Court on Human Rights (ECHR) ruled Tuesday that Turkey violated the property rights of two Armenian foundations in Istanbul. (UPDATED)

-According to the ruling, Turkey must return the titles of all properties to each foundation and pay compensation of 600,000 euro to the Samatya Foundation and 275,000 euro to the Yedikule Foundation.
+According to the ruling, Turkey has three months to return the titles of all properties to the the Samatya Foundation or pay compensation of 600,000 euro, while it was ordered to pay 275,000 euro to the Yedikule Foundation.

 The charter of both foundations complies with the provisions of the Lausanne Treaty affording protection to foundations that provide public services for religious minorities.